-- Observed and predicted data (gravity, magnetic, electromagnetic) - 3D density contrast and magnetic susceptibility models - Conductivity models: - o Background Conductivity Model - o 1D models - o 1D models presented along line and draped under topography - o 3D interpolated conductivity model as a function of depth below topography - o 3D interpolated conductivity model conformable with topography. - Several derivative products such as iso-surfaces, interpolated 3D models, and a simple example of domain classification - Gocad 2009 projects containing data and models for each survey block - PDF3D scenes for easy visualization and communication of the results.
+- Observed and predicted data (gravity, magnetic, electromagnetic) - 3D density contrast and magnetic susceptibility models - Conductivity models: - Background Conductivity Model - o 1D models - o 1D models presented along line and draped under topography - o 3D interpolated conductivity model as a function of depth below topography - o 3D interpolated conductivity model conformable with topography. - Maxwell plates - Several derivative products such as iso-surfaces and interpolated 3D models - Gocad projects containing data and models for each survey block - PDF3D scenes for easy visualization and communication of the results.
 The 3D PDF display products are produced as an output from Gocad.
 These can be viewed in the freely available Adobe Reader (versions 8 and higher). - This report in PDF format.